kmwang123/cme211-notes/lecture-6.md

 Friday, October 2, 2015

 ## Announcements

 * CUDA on Campus Day
 <http://icme.stanford.edu/events/nvidia-tech-talks-and-hands-labs>

 * Homework 1 was due today at 2:30pm
+afs/ir/class/cme211/drop to see if submitted

 * Homework 2 is out today, due next Friday @ 2:30pm
+use github to submit homework from now on

 ## Version control with `git`